Amodio/cemantix/README.md

 As you can see, results are far from being perfect!

 I have tested _57759_ [valid words](goTestWords/wordlist.txt "valid words"), some do not exist in French and the proposed models do not contain all of them...

+Nevertheless it works pretty well as this, even if a better model would be salutary.